 For more information, visit the links below:

 How They Work: Every state has written a State Wildlife Action Plan, which acts like a blueprint for conservation.
 These Action Plans assess the health of wildlife and habitat in the state, so experts know which species are at risk, and outline steps needed to conserve the “species of greatest conservation need” before they become more rare and costly to protect.
-The State Wildlife Grants Program is currently the main source of federal funding for states and territories as they implement these plans.
-However it is grossly inadequate, only providing $70 million among all 50 states and territories.
-The Recovering America’s Wildlife Act will dramatically increase funding for the implementation of these plans, enabling states to protect species from future declines.

 More than one-third of U.S. fish and wildlife species are at risk of extinction in the coming decades.
-We're on the ground in seven regions across the country, collaborating with 51 state and territory affiliates to reverse the crisis and ensure wildlife thrive.
+We're on the ground in seven regions across the country, collaborating with 52 state and territory affiliates to reverse the crisis and ensure wildlife thrive.